2023 Stripe Review: Best Online Payment Processor

 Access to your Stripe account is temporary until underwriting is approved.

 Stripe has a variety of products that carry their own service agreements.
-However, the general terms of service outline details regarding account setup, approval, maintenance, and fees among others.
+Its general terms of service detail account setup, approval, maintenance, and fees, among others.

 - Stripe reserves the right to revise its fees at any time with at least 30 days’ advance notice before revisions become applicable.